needle-mirror/com.unity.2d.animation/Documentation~/GPUDeformation.md

 The option to choose between CPU and GPU deformation allows projects to pick where the deformation should happen, on the CPU or the GPU.
 Projects which are heavily using the CPU for their different systems are therefore advised to use GPU deformation, and vice versa.

-Do also note that selecting GPU deformation will cause the Sprite to be rendered using the [SRP Batcher](https://docs.unity3d.com/6000.5/Documentation/Manual/SRPBatcher.html).
+Do also note that selecting GPU deformation will cause the Sprite to be rendered using the [SRP Batcher](https://docs.unity3d.com/6000.6/Documentation/Manual/SRPBatcher.html).
 This means that there is a small draw call cost per object.
 When selecting CPU deformation, the Sprites are dynamically batched, reducing the overall draw calls.
 We therefore advice choosing CPU deformation when a scene contains many low-polygon objects, and GPU deformation when a scene contains fewer high-polygon objects.

+**Note:** The 2D renderer uses its own dynamic batching system, which isn't affected by the **Dynamic Batching** setting in the Player settings window.

-As always, do verify the performance impact with [profiling tools](https://docs.unity3d.com/6000.5/Documentation/Manual/Profiler.html) and make changes according to the data, as every use case is unique.
+As always, do verify the performance impact with [profiling tools](https://docs.unity3d.com/6000.6/Documentation/Manual/Profiler.html) and make changes according to the data, as every use case is unique.

 ## Requirements for GPU Deformation